 Mediation is a settlement conference, period.
 Nothing more or less.
 Most courts routinely enter an order compelling the parties to go to mediation.
 Don’t even think about asking the court to excuse you from mediation as it’s not going to happen.
-The one exception from my perspective as a family law trial lawyer is a relocation case.
+The one exception from my perspective as a Florida family law attorney is a relocation case.
 Most family law judges will tell you that a request for relocation is one of the only family issues that really does require a trial.
 I routinely ask to be excused from mediation in relocation cases and that request is granted more often than not.
 That said, divorce, paternity, modification will all be ordered to mediation prior to being set for trial.
 Yes, don’t even ask most Florida judges for a trial/final hearing date unless and until you complete mediation.

 Courthouse v.
 Private Mediation